Who are the victims of the Highland Park mass shooting?

 Victims of the Highland Park mass shooting: What we know so far

-The first details have begun to emerge about the victims killed in the July 4 massacre at Highland Park
+Six of the seven victims killed in the July 4 attack have now been identified

 On July 4, Highland Park became the latest community torn apart by gun violence in the US as what was supposed to be family-friendly Independence Day celebrations turned into a bloodbath.